CapsAdmin/NattLua/README.md

 assert(anagram == "SLEEP")
 ```

-This is true because `anagram` becomes a union of all possible letter combinations which does contain the string SLEEP.
+This is true because `anagram` becomes a union of all possible letter combinations which contains the string "SLEEP".

 # Parsing and transpiling